 - Target new customers - Sounds obvious, right?
 But too many businesses rely too heavily on a few loyal customers, which is dangerous.
 The more punters, the less the risk.
 Each year, some of your customers will drop off.
 Think about which new customers you should target and how.
 Set monthly new sales targets and track your progress.
 Learn which marketing methods work and those that don't.
 Tactics such as introductory offers can help to attract new customers, but ensuring they remain loyal is a massive challenge.

-Open up new channels - Most businesses focus on one or two sales channels, but using others could make all the difference.
+- Open up new channels - Most businesses focus on one or two sales channels, but using others could make all the difference.
 You could start selling online, if you're not already.
-The November 2012 UK National Statistics figures showed that UK consumers spent almost £711 million a week online in 2012 – a year-on-year growth of 8.1%.
+Figures from the Centre of Retail Research and Retailmenot showed that UK consumers spent £44.97bn online in 2014 – a year-on-year growth of 15.8%.
 Using online methods could enable you to reach consumers in other areas of the UK or start selling to overseas customers.
 Maybe you could turn your business into a franchise or licence your products to other businesses.

-Promote yourself online - Even if you can't sell online, you can still market your business online.
+- Promote yourself online - Even if you can't sell online, you can still market your business online.
 Make sure your website represents your business effectively.
 If not, think about getting a new one done.
-Social media marketing is fast becoming the best way to promote many businesses.
-Twitter and Facebook could help you to attract and retain customers, don’t discount as a fad.
+Social media marketing is one of the best ways to promote many businesses.
+Twitter, Facebook and other social media sites could help you to attract, engage with and retain customers.

 - Reinvigorate your outlook - Even the most committed business owner can become jaded.
 Step back and pause for thought.
 Try to build new relationships with people who can refresh your thinking and maybe even provide new commercial opportunities.
 Online and offline networks are a great way to meet new people and share knowledge, but you've got to give to get.